oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Their current addresses, including their city, county, and ZIP code

-• Their parent's full names
+• Their parents’ full names

 • The couple’s signatures